rbowsley/lamplighthelp/source/28-3-2_Publishing_Module-_Publishing_work_records.markdown

 - Edit any of the fields that you would like to change.
 - If you want to stop sharing this record, untick the checkbox next to 'Publish this record via {{Lamplight}} API?'
 - Save your changes.

+Changes to publishing take effect immediately when the record is saved - this may include autosaving of {{work}} records.

 ###### publish module